Warrington carpet cleaners - Professional carpet and upholstery cleaning in Warrington. Call 0790 823 6411 or 01925 541449

-In 1821-4 the steam was dammed for water and power for the industries.
+Lymm Dam In 1821-4 the steam was dammed for water and power for the industries.
 In the 1900s, avenues and bridges added to the character of it.

 The land was then owned by a man called William Lever who intended to make considerable changes to the area.
 It was he who constructed the large concrete bridge at the southern end of Lymm Dam known as the Crossfield Bridge.
-He was also accountable for the avenues which border Lymm Dam, these currently being Lakeside Road, The Avenue and the bridleway running along the eastern boundary of Lymm Dam.
+He is also remembered for the avenues which border Lymm Dam, these currently being Lakeside Road, The Avenue and the bridleway running along the eastern boundary of Lymm Dam.
 The avenues were planted with alternating Lombardy poplar and English elm trees.
-Lever had planned to use these avenues as part of a residential development to house his workers however, for reasons unknown, the houses were never built.
+Lever had planned to use these avenues as part of residential development to house his workers however, for reasons unknown, the houses were never built.